PrettyCherub/prettycherub/README.md

 <details>
 <summary> ⎯⎯ㅤ ${\textsf{\color{#ce2425}Stances}}$ ღ </summary>

 • Ship discourse is stupid, idc if someone is a proshipper or darkshipper as long as it remains fiction.
 Please learn the difference between the two.
-I am friends with proshippers and darkshippers..
+I am just an adult who has been around long enough to not care as long as no one is getting hurt.
 I DO NOT SHIP ANYTHING PROBLEMATIC OR TABOO.

 • Neu-Endo, I myself am a traumagenic system meaning we formed because of trauma but I think system discourse is also stupid and don't get involved with it.
 I have friends who are endos and love them all rhe same.